River City Relay

-The River City Relay was a play in a National Football League (NFL) game involving the New Orleans Saints and Jacksonville Jaguars that took place on December 21, 2003, at Alltel Stadium, now known as TIAA Bank Field, in Jacksonville, Florida.
+The River City Relay was a play in a National Football League (NFL) game involving the New Orleans Saints and Jacksonville Jaguars that took place on December 21, 2003, at Alltel Stadium, now known as EverBank Stadium, in Jacksonville, Florida.
 With the Jaguars leading 20–13, the Saints used three laterals to score a touchdown as time expired in regulation.
-However, New Orleans kicker John Carney missed the ensuing extra point that would have sent the game into overtime, and instead gave Jacksonville the 20–19 victory.
+However, Saints kicker John Carney missed the ensuing extra point that would have sent the game into overtime, and instead gave the Jaguars the 20–19 victory.

 Background

 The Saints, at 7–7 entering the game, were attempting to reach the playoffs for the first time since 2000.
 However, they needed to win both of their final two games to have a chance at qualifying for the postseason.
 The Jaguars had already been eliminated from postseason contention.
 While the Saints led early on in the game 3–0 after a John Carney field goal, the scoring had been mostly dominated by the Jaguars.
 With just seven seconds left at the end of regulation, the Jaguars had built a 20–13 lead on the Saints.